itsamrit/DSA/README.md

 👉 ROWs == RECORDs while column means attributes

-??? all interval questions sort and then make pair<int,int>temp; to compare and make new intervals

 BUT once rejected/deleted element for current is then rejected for all other element